leukemia-kispi/HiChIP-Analysis/Coolbox.md

 ```

 Make sure you are in the coolbox conda environment and enter the directory of where you put the working directory.
 Called JypyterLab in example. (here you put all bigwig files or other data needed for generating visuals)
+Run jypeter lab and setup a 4 digit network endpoint (8585 in example)
 ```
 cd directoryPATH/JupyterLab
 jupyter lab --nobrowser --port 8585